Free museum entry for New Zealanders and people living in New Zealand

 Fresh takes and new favourites.
 You’ll find them in Toi Art.

-Toi Art opened again on Saturday 14 June, with more opening up at the end of June – see what’s coming up!
+Toi Art opened again on Saturday 14 June, with more opening up at the beginning of August – see what’s coming up!

 On now